Hailey-Ross/weathersync/README.md

 - Allows for Exports for use by other Resources

+- Toggle "Winter-Mode" in the config file, converting all weather patterns to Snow equivalent variation.
+  - Use in combination with "PermanentSnow" for "Winter-Mode"

 - TxAdmin Restart "Aware" Integration
   - Configure weather of ingame world to change as the restart gets closer with customizable alerts for players.
   - Configure how at what intervals to change the weather (Default: 30 mins, 15 mins and 5 mins remaining)